 Computer technology has changed the way maps are made and used.
-Maps are now being digitized.
 Digital Raster Graphics (DRG) are scanned images of the USGS topographic maps.
 Like printed maps, DRGs can be purchased from the USGS.
 In addition, there are websites that make these maps available on the Internet.
 Some of these sites are listed here:

 - Department of the Interior, U.S. Geological Survey: USGS Store

 - The U.S. Geological Survey (USGS) produces topographic maps for the entire United States.
 The best known maps are the 1:24,000-scale maps known as 7.5 minute quadrangle maps.
 Each maps covers an area of 7.5 minutes of longitude.
 In addition to the 7.5 minute maps, USGS also produces complete topographic coverage of the U.S. at scales of 1:100,000 and 1:250,000.

 - Inside Idaho is a clearing house for digital geospatial data made available by the University of Idaho Library.